Tour starts on every single WEDNESDAY all year long, except for August 2.

 Your expedition then takes a remarkable turn as you cross the Bay of Gibraltar by ferry, embarking on the African leg of the tour.
 Your Moroccan adventure unfolds in Tangier before leading you to three imperial cities: Fez, Meknes, and Rabat.
 In the modern capital city of Rabat, ancient history and contemporary vibrance converge.
 Explore the intriguing Kasbah of the Oudaias, marvel at the iconic Hassan Tower, and pay homage to the Royal Mausoleum's gleaming splendor.
 Fez, the former capital, boasts not only stunning architecture but also world-famous tanneries, where the art of leather production thrives.
 Your exploration of Morocco will be filled with captivating experiences that offer a glimpse into the country's rich past and vibrant present.

-In a matter of days, you'll find yourself returning to the stunning Spanish Costa del Sol.
-The following evening, your journey will continue, either taking you farther afield or leading you back to the captivating region of Andalusia.
-Here, you'll have the opportunity to discover the enchanting city of Granada, renowned for its splendid Alhambra, the opulent Nazarí Palaces, and the serene Generalife Gardens.
+Later your journey will continue leading you back to the captivating region of Andalusia.
+Here you'll have the opportunity to discover the enchanting city of Granada, renowned for its splendid Alhambra - most visited place in the whole Spain.

 As you make your way back towards Madrid, a final highlight awaits.
 You'll make a stop in Toledo, the former capital of Spain, where you can immerse yourself in its rich history and distinctive architecture.